weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 ### Helper classes

 The `v4` client introduces helper classes to interact with Weaviate.
 These classes provide strong typing.
-This helps with code correctness, it also makes it coding easier if your IDE has auto-completion.
+Strong typing helps with code correctness, it also makes coding easier if your IDE has auto-completion.

 When you are coding, check the auto-complete frequently.
 It provides useful guidance for API changes and client options.